AninditaBasu/indica/topics/api_rv.md

 `{godcategory}` and `{poetcategory}` are string parameters.

-If the results contain more than one page, this endpoint can be queried with `?expand=true&page=N` to get a specific page.
+If the result runs into several pages, use the `?expand=true&page={n}` query parameter.

 ### `/monologues`

 Returns all hymns where the poet is singing to their own self.
+This endpoint does not take any parameters.

 ```
 ...